Empress Elisabeth of Austria: Travels

-After having achieved this victory, Elisabeth did not stay to enjoy it, but instead embarked on a life of travel, and saw little of her children.
-"If I arrived at a place and knew that I could never leave it again, the whole stay would become hell despite being paradise".
-After her son's death, she commissioned the building of a palace on the Island of Corfu which she named the Achilleion, after Homer's hero Achilles in The Iliad.
-After her death, the building was purchased by German Emperor Wilhelm II.
-Later it was acquired by the nation of Greece (now Greek National Tourism Organization) and converted to a museum.
+After her son's death, she commissioned a palace on the Island of Corfu which she named "Achilleion" after Homer's hero Achilles in the Iliad.
+Emperor Franz Joseph was hoping that his wife would finally settle down at the Achilleion, but she soon lost interest in the fairytale property.
+The building was purchased by German Emperor Wilhelm II after her death.
+It was later acquired by the nation of Greece (now the Greek National Tourism Organization) and converted to a museum.